 Success on the IGA/PGA scale was defined as achieving a score of 0 (clear) or 1 (almost clear) and at least a 2-grade improvement from baseline.
 The co-primary endpoints (evaluated on the face) were the percentage of subjects achieving success on the IGA scale, the mean absolute change in facial inflammatory lesion count from baseline, and the mean absolute change in facial non-inflammatory lesion count from baseline, all evaluated at Week 12.
 The co-secondary endpoints (evaluated on the trunk) were the percentage of subjects achieving success on the PGA scale, the mean absolute change in truncal inflammatory lesion count from baseline, and the mean absolute change in truncal non-inflammatory lesion count from baseline, all evaluated at Week 12.
 Efficacy results for acne on the face and trunk after 12 weeks of treatment are presented in Tables 3 and 4 respectively.

-Table 2: Acne of the Face Efficacy Results at Week 12
+Table 2.
+Acne of the Face Efficacy Results at Week 12 (Intent-to-Treat; Multiple Imputation)

 |Study 1||Study 2|